Australia’s only professionally accredited forensic science degree

 - entomology

-Taking your technical skills into the field, you will experience crime scene examination and evidence collection to laboratory analysis, interpretation of results and communication of your findings to investigators, including presenting evidence in a moot court.
+Taking your technical skills into the field, you will experience a range of real-world professional situations, from crime scene examination and evidence collection to laboratory analysis, interpretation of results and communicating your findings to investigators, including presenting evidence in a moot court.

 Complement your technical knowledge and be better prepared to present in court by developing a strong understanding of the Australian legal system, including how law is developed, criminal and civil law, and the laws of evidence.